 \section{Dual graphs without nodes}

 \mylabel{Dual graphs without nodes}

 Let $R$ be a complete local noetherian ring that is normal and 2-dimen\-sio\-nal, and whose residue field $k=R/\maxid_R$ is separably closed.
 Note that we do not assume that $R$ contains a field.
-Let $f:X\ra\Spec(R)$ be the minimal good resolution of singularities, with exceptional divisor $E\subset X$, integral components $E=E_1+\ldots+E_r$, and intersection matrix $(E_i\cdot E_j)_{1\leq i,j\leq r}$.
-The latter is negative-definite.
-We say that $R$ is a \emph{Hirzebruch--Jung singularity} if the intersection matrix is of the form
+Let $f:X\ra\Spec(R)$ be the minimal resolution of singularities, with exceptional divisor $E\subset X$.
+Let $E_1,\ldots,E_r\subset E$ be the integral components, and $(E_i\cdot E_j)_{1\leq i,j\leq r}$ be the intersection matrix, which is negative-definite.
+We say that $R$ is a \emph{Hirzebruch--Jung singularity} if all $E_i\simeq\PP^1_k$, and for some suitable ordering of the irreducible components, the intersection matrix has the form

 for some integers $s_i\geq 2$.
 Whence the dual graph attached to the singularity is a chain:

 \centerline{ } We may assign a reduced fraction $m/b\in \QQ_{>1}$ to the Hirzebruch--Jung singularity, defined by the continued fraction